 No. The BCCNM and the MABC have an internal procedure in place to confirm that the new B.C. registrant has completed their payment for MPP coverage.

 I need to obtain hospital privileges prior to my first day of clinic practice.
 What date should I request for my BCCNM registration effective start date?

-Please note that MABC can only issue certificates of MPP coverage required for hospital credentialing processing once the new B.C. registrant has been confirmed by BCCNM.
+Please note that certificates of MPP coverage required for hospital credentialing processing are available for downloading from the own MABC member's account once the new B.C. registrant has been confirmed by BCCNM.
 If you are required to secure hospital privileges prior to your first day in clinic, we recommend that you connect with the hospital credentialing department to enquire about the steps and timing of the privileging process.
 Throughout B.C., the privileging process varies between different health authorities and hospitals, so we recommend taking this into consideration before completing your BCCNM registration application.

 I am a new BCCNM registrant who is first registering as a Non-Practicing midwife.
 Do I need to become an MABC member?

 MABC membership is optional for Non-Practicing BCCNM registrants.
 To find a list of the benefits of Non-Practicing MABC membership, click here.

 If I am first registering as a Non-Practicing member, do I need to submit proof of CGL with my online application?

 No. The CGL coverage requirement is only for Practicing, Practicing (w/o intra-partum care) & Provisional midwives.

 If you have already reviewed the information above and would like to request the link to the MABC online application be emailed to you, please complete the request form below, and we will reply as soon as possible.